 MISSION STATEMENT

 The mission of RedRover is to bring animals out of crisis and strengthen the bond between people and animals through emergency sheltering, disaster relief services, financial assistance, and education.
 RedRover accomplishes its mission by engaging volunteers and supporters, collaborating with others, and maximizing the use of online technology.

-2022 Income Breakdown (audited)
+2022 Income Breakdown\

-Contributions \$ 4,263,729
+Contributions \$ 4,561,804 Bequests

-Bequests 681,993

 In-kind donations 13,572

-Program services 15,180
+Program services 87,233

-Kind News, net of COGS -46,840

 Interest and investment income -677,157

 Other income \$ 19,050

-TOTAL \$ 4.269.527
+TOTAL \$ 4 .637.837

+\$ 4,637,837

+633,335

+\\Unrealized investment loss due to fluctuations in value of investments at end of 2022.

-$^{^}$ Based on our 2022 audited financial statements.
-View the audited statements at RedRover.org/financial shelters and cares for animals displaced by natural disasters and other crises, provides hands-on assistance with building pet housing for domestic violence survivors, and offers community assistance for animals in need in the United States and Canada.
+\Based on our 2022 preliminary unaudited financial statements.
+View the audited statements at RedRover.org/financial

-^{} Unrealized investment loss due to fluctuations in the stock market throughout 2022.

 RedRover Responders

+SHELTERS AND CARES for animals displaced by natural disasters and other crises, provides hands-on assistance with building pet housing for domestic violence survivors, and offers community assistance for animals in need in the United States and Canada.

-- 2,989 animals in crisis were helped through emergency sheltering and care services - 1,329 more animals were helped through advice and other services from RedRover staff - 3,695 hours of volunteer work providing direct sheltering and animal care services
+- 2,989 animals in crisis were helped through emergency sheltering and care services

+- 1,329 more animals were helped through advice and other services from RedRover staff

+- 3,695 hours of volunteer work providing direct sheltering and animal care services

+....

 You can help us answer the call for animals in crisis simply by telling others about the RedRover Responders online volunteer training.

-IN 2022 ALONE, OUR VOLUNTEERS EMBARKED ON 19 DEPLOYMENTS

-ACROSS 12 STATES to comfort and care for nearly 3,000 animals, far exceeding our average of 11 deployments per year.
+IN 2022 ALONE, OUR VOLUNTEERS EMBARKED ON 19 DEPLOYMENTS ACROSS 12 STATES to comfort and care for nearly 3,000 animals, far exceeding our average of 11 deployments per year.
 We also formally launched our Community Programs initiative, with 6 of our 19 total deployments dedicated to these uniquely collaborative, community-based projects.
 After partnering with the Humane Society of Marlboro County (HSMC) in the fall of 2021, we returned to Bennettsville, South Carolina, twice in 2022 to continue to support Unchain Marlboro, a program designed to improve the quality of life for dogs who live outside by building safe enclosures.
 We also partnered with Dog Aide in Detroit, Michigan, and Fences for Fido in Portland, Oregon, to build safe enclosures for outdoor dogs.
-With this focus on empowering communities to meet the needs of local animals and families, we sent teams of volunteers to Texas to support two drive-through, no-cost/low-cost pet wellness clinics in Odessa and Midland in collaboration with Fix West Texas, and we partnered with the Parker Project to host a spay/neuter and vaccination clinic on the Navajo Nation in Arizona.
+With this focus on empowering communities to meet the needs of local animals and families, we sent teams of volunteers to Texas to support two drive-through, no-cost/low-cost pet wellness clinics in Odessa and Midland in collaboration with Fix West Texas, and we partnered with the Parker Project to host a spay/neuter and vaccination clinic on the Navajo Nation in Arizona. 🛡